WWJ (AM)

 WWJ (950 kHz) is a commercial AM radio station licensed to serve Detroit, Michigan, featuring an all-news radio format known as WWJ Newsradio 950.
-Owned by Audacy, Inc., the station services Metro Detroit, is the market affiliate for CBS News Radio, and the flagship station for the Michigan Sports Network.
+Owned by Audacy, Inc., the station services Metro Detroit, and is the flagship station for the Michigan Sports Network.
 Operating on a regional broadcast frequency, its studios are in the Panasonic Building in Southfield.

 The station's transmitter site is near Newport.
 WWJ broadcasts full-time with 50,000 watts, using a five-tower directional antenna system during daytime hours, and its entire six-tower array at night.
 WWJ has the highest field strength – 7,980 mV/m at a distance of 1 km – in a single direction (nighttime pattern) of any U.S. AM station.
 With this powerful signal primarily sent to the north, the station can be heard in parts of northern Michigan during nighttime hours, including the Upper Peninsula and Mackinac areas, and much of southern Lower Michigan during the day.

 WWJ is licensed by the Federal Communications Commission to broadcast in the HD Radio format, and is simulcast on the HD-2 sub-channel of sister station WXYT-FM.

 On the air for over a century, WWJ began daily broadcasts as the "Detroit News Radiophone" on August 20, 1920, while it operated under an amateur radio license with the call sign "8MK".
 Over the years the station has claimed the titles of "America's Pioneer Broadcasting Station" and where "commercial radio broadcasting began."

 Programming

-WWJ is Michigan's only all-news radio station and features "traffic and weather together" every ten minutes "on the eights" around the clock.
-The exception is during live sporting events, which it often (though not always) includes during its programming.
+WWJ is Michigan's only all-news radio station and features "traffic and weather together" every 10 minutes "on the eights" around the clock.
+The exception is during live sporting events and infomercials, which it often (though not always) includes during its programming.
 In cases where there are schedule conflicts, it also carries sports events normally broadcast by its sister stations.
 (For example, WWJ airs Detroit Tigers baseball games when WXYT-FM is broadcasting Detroit Red Wings hockey.)
 In these cases the regular news programming can still be heard online.

 In March 2005, WWJ began streaming its programming over the Internet.
-In August 2005 the station began offering podcasts of newsmakers, interviews, and some of the station's feature programming.
-In August 2006 it began broadcasting in the HD Radio format.
+In August 2005, the station began offering podcasts of newsmakers, interviews, and some of the station's feature programming.
+In August 2006, it began broadcasting in the HD Radio format.
 WWJ programming was live 24 hours a day until July 2015, when, to cut costs, it began airing pre-recorded reports overnight.
-By 2016 the station returned to live news around the clock.
+By 2016, the station returned to live news around the clock.

 WWJ is the flagship station of the Michigan News Network, a network of over 50 affiliate radio stations across the state of Michigan that air news and sports reports produced by WWJ's news team.

+Until its closure in 2026, WWJ had historically been an affiliate of the CBS News Radio network for national and international news coverage.
+In May 2026, prior to the closedown of the network, WWJ joined most of its Audacy sister stations in switching to ABC News Radio.